carherco/angular-course/docs/custom-form-controls.md

 ## registerOnTouched()

-The registerOnTouched method is the same as registerOnChange except that you should call her when the control receives a touch event.
+The registerOnTouched method is the same as registerOnChange except that you should call it when the control receives a touch event.

 ```html
 <input type="text" #input